List of efforts to impeach vice presidents of the United States

 The Constitution of the United States gives Congress the authority to remove the vice president of the United States from office in two separate proceedings.
 The first one takes place in the House of Representatives, which impeaches the vice president by approving articles of impeachment through a simple majority vote.
 The second proceeding, the impeachment trial, takes place in the Senate.
 There, conviction on any of the articles requires a two-thirds majority vote and would result in the removal from office (if currently sitting), and possible debarment from holding future office.

 No U.S. vice president has been impeached.
 One has gone through an impeachment inquiry, however, without being formally impeached.

+There is currently an open question as to whether a Vice President would preside over their own impeachment trial.
+As President of the Senate, the Vice President may preside over all impeachment trials, except when the President is tried, in which case the Chief Justice of the United States presides.
+Theoretically, nothing prevents the Vice President from presiding over their own impeachment trial.

 Vice presidents who requested an impeachment inquiry

 John C. Calhoun

 In 1826, Vice President John C. Calhoun himself requested a House impeachment inquiry be launched into him regarding allegations that he had profited from a contract during his tenure as U.S. secretary of war.
 His request was granted, and a House select committee conducted an impeachment inquiry which, in only a matter of weeks, found Calhoun innocent of wrongdoing.